py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

 window.columnconfigure(0, minsize=50, weight=1)

-#create and add the button to the main window
+#create and add a button to the main window to generate new jokes when pressed
 btn_generate = tk.Button(master=window, text="Generate a Random Joke", command=joke_generator)
 btn_generate.grid(row=0, column=0)